7 Action Plan

-- Complete the program Action Plan using the template provided by considering all of the data collected during the program review course:
+- Complete the Action Plan template by considering all of the data collected during the program review course:

 - Seek Dean approval of the Action Plan.

-- Upload the completed Action Plan in the assignment drop box in Moodle.
+- Submit the completed Action Plan to the Associate Director.

 Action Planning Workshop Agenda

 The Action Planning Workshop is 90 minutes in duration and intended to create a space for faculty, chairs, and deans to discuss the program review findings and draft goals for program improvement.

 |8:45 – 9:00||Refreshments (e.g., coffee, tea, pastries, muffins, fruit salad)|

 |9:00 – 9:10||Welcome, introductions, and purpose of action planning|

 |9:10 – 9:15||Overview of the Instructional Innovation Grant (IIG)*|